(July 2022) Ultimate Guide of Mac Time Machine Backup - Qiling

 2. How to Fix Backup Corrupted

-If the Time Machine backup is corrupted, the easiest way is to create a new Time Machine backup.
-This way, you can save time and effort in repairing a corrupted backup file.
-As long as your backed-up content is not lost, restart the Time Machine and create a new one.
+If your Time Machine backup is corrupted, the simplest solution is to create a new backup, which will save you time and effort in repairing the corrupted file.
+As long as your backed-up content is safe, you can simply restart the Time Machine and create a new backup.

 3. How to Fix Time Machine Backup is Missing

-If you have deleted Time Machine backup file from the disk by accident, the only choice is to use the data recovery software to scan the backup disk and see if it can recover the lost file.
+If you've accidentally deleted a Time Machine backup file from a disk, you can try using data recovery software to scan the backup disk and see if it can recover the lost file.

-As mentioned before, Deep Data Recovery for Mac is a Mac-exclusive tool to restore data.
-You can refer to the guide in Part Ⅳ to see how to use data recovery software.
+Deep Data Recovery for Mac is a Mac-exclusive tool to restore data.
+If you need to recover lost data, you can refer to the guide in Part Ⅳ to see how to use data recovery software.

 LEARN MORE